awslabs/damo/USAGE.md

 articial memory accesses.
 This could be useful for some types of system analysis or experiments with real-world memory access pattern.

+Note that current implementation of `damo replay` runs on Python with single thread.
+Hence it might not performant enough to saturate full memory bandwidth of the system.
+If the record is made by workloads and/or systems that utilize memory bandwidth more than 'damo replay' and/or replaying systems could, and as the difference of the performance is big, the replayed accesses would be less similar to the original one.
+To show the real memory access performance of `damo replay` on specific system, users could use `--test_perf` option.

 Miscelleneous Helper Commands
 =============================